 One such area where we suggest our clients to opt for a 3rd party tool is the video conferencing module when it comes to developing a telemedicine solution.
-As wecounsel rightly explains that when it comes to telehealth say ‘No’ to Skype!
-Extending the argument further, we believe that selection of a 3rd party video conferencing solution for your telemedicine app should be followed by a thorough research keeping in mind it deals with patient data privacy.
 With so many third-party video conferencing products available in the market, it could be a challenging task to decide which solution to incorporate in your product.

 While you are doing your research around the available options in the market, do keep the following 5 points in mind that guide you to towards the right 3rd party video conferencing tool for your needs.

 When choosing a video conferencing tool for your telemedicine solution, make sure you look out for these five factors:

 In all probabilities, you would have kept HIPAA compliance in mind while you are building the telemedicine solution.
 You don’t want to undo the hard work your developers have put into your product by integrating a non-compliant 3rd party solution.

 While your portion of the telemedicine solution has been built in a way that it doesn’t access the protected health information (PHI) being transmitted, you must ensure that 3rd party VC tool you are integrating also protects the PHI.
 As you are considered under HIPAA to be a covered entity and you are using another party’s service to assist in transmitting PHI, therefore HIPAA requires a business associate agreement to be in place to protect all parties.